Construction Schedule Template

 Here are a few formulas that you could use in this template to define an End date.
 You can look up the WORKDAY and WORKDAY.INTL functions in Excel help to learn more about how to use them.

-1. End date 50 days after start date
+1. End Date is 50 days after a start date

 =start_date + 50

-2. End date 50 work days after start date (excludes Sat & Sun)
+2. End Date is 50 work days after a start date (excludes Sat & Sun)

-3. End date 50 work days after start date using a custom work week and holiday list
+3. End Date is 50 work days after a start date, using a custom work week and holiday list

-4. End date 3 months after a start date
+4. End Date is 3 months after a start date

-5. End date 12 weeks after a start date
+5. End Date is 12 weeks after a start date

 =start_date + 12 * 7